Programs currently conducted at the Monterey Peace and Justice Center (MPJC) include:

 Library – Reading Room: Our free lending library of books and DVDs has a concentration on social issues, history, and politics.
 Twice a week we have open hours when anyone can drop in to browse, sit and read, or use our computers for research.
 We provide free WiFi for people who bring in their own computer.

-Peace Central: The Peace Resource Center is available for use by many different organizations for meetings and events, and serves as a hub of information on activities of various groups.
+Peace Central: The Monterey Peace and Justice Center is available for use by many different organizations for meetings and events, and serves as a hub of information on activities of various groups.
 Activities have included sign-making workshops, letter-writing parties, guest speakers and panel events, film screenings, potluck gatherings, book study and issue study groups, board meetings, candidates’ debates, committee meetings, sing-a-long gatherings, legal-defense fundraisers, and activist trainings.
 We also provide storage space for some groups, and share resources with them all — everything from computers and internet access to tablecloths and dishes for the potluck gatherings.